 Take time to find out where she likes to hangout.
 You can learn more about her interests or discover somewhere new to spend your time.
 If you’re both bookworms, you can compare bookstores or which library you frequent.
 If she spends her time at local parks you then know she enjoys the outdoors.

-Finding out you both go to the same bar for after work drinks could be a great way to hangout again.
+Finding out you both go to the same bar for after work drinks could be a great excuse to hang out again.
 Knowing you have similarities in how and where you enjoy spending your time is going to allow for a much more seamless start to your relationship or friendship.
 It establishes instant familiarity, opening the door to many more engaging and less generic topics to talk about with your crush.

 6. Your Present Surroundings

 Show your amazing observational skills by bringing up your present surroundings!
 But for real, if you feel the conversation is dying down you can easily talk about the here and now to keep a conversation going with a girl you like.
 Just because there’s a lull, doesn’t mean the ship is sinking–yet!
 The world is a funny place, and there’s ample opportunity to point out humor or intrigue in the immediate environment.

-You can also use this to start talking to a girl you have yet to introduce yourself to.
-If you see a girl in a coffee shop you frequent take a chance to chat next time that you’re both standing in line together or waiting for your drinks.
+You can also use this to chat with random girls you haven’t met yet.
+If you see a girl in a coffee shop you frequent take a chance to banter next time that you’re both standing in line together or waiting for your drinks.
 Offer her a suggestion on a good drink or pastry.
-Whether she’s had it before or not you’ve successfully broken the ice.
+Whether she’s had it before or not, you’ve successfully broken the ice.

 7. Current Events

-When you start to feel your conversation with a girl dying down a bit you can always bring up current events.
+When you start to feel your conversation with a girl dying down a bit, you can always bring up current events.
 No need to take it the political route quite yet, unless you enjoy the idea of a potential debate.
 (Actually, with a girl you already know a little bit, it can make for a good filter–just don’t be an asshole about it if you disagree!)

 Discussing preferential forms of entertainment will certainly help a conversation remain afloat.
 Offer some recommendations and express interest in what she recommends to you.
 Favorite movies and music say a lot about someone, and can help you find new angles of what to talk about with a girl.
-And after all, when people find others that enjoy the same forms of entertainment that they enjoy strong connections develop.
+And after all, when people find others who enjoy the same forms of entertainment that they enjoy, strong connections tend to develop faster.

 Feel free to hit topics of conversation like a novel you recently read, or the last concert you went to.
 Find out if she’s a sports fan and if you two cheer for the same team.
 There might even be a chance to make plans together in the future to do something fun that you both enjoy.

 10. The Future!

 If you’re just starting to talk to a girl, you’ll want to bring up the future.
-Talk about the future shouldn’t be heavy early on.
-When things are just starting between you and a girl or if this is the first conversation you’re having, you should keep things lighthearted.
+That said, any conversation about the future shouldn’t be heavy early on.
+When things are just starting between you and a girl you like–especially if this is the first conversation you’re having–you should keep things lighthearted.

 When it comes to asking a girl questions, you’ll want to primarily stick to open ended ones.
 Asking her a broad question will give the two of you a chance to have a discussion rather than simply answering yes or no.

 Let’s say that again: You’ll want to avoid polar yes or no questions.
 This form of conversing is rigid and can make a person feel as if they’re being administered a polygraph test.
 In other words, they’re boring things to talk about which you should avoid like the plague; aka conversation killers.

-Making a point to ask open ended questions will help you see more of her personality.
+Making a point to ask open ended questions will help you see more of her personality in action.
 She’ll have to go into detail when answering and they’re easy to bounce back and forth onto one another.
-Conversation is a two-way street after all.
-So, help keep the conversation from stagnating by asking some of these questions.
+Conversation is a two-way street after all!

 11. “What are some of your hobbies?”